sheffler/kivy-chat-mach2/README.md

 ## Usage

 By default, the app will connect to the server connection configured in the top input area.
 You should enter a string like `http://localhost:8000`, where your NLIP server is listening.
+Press `[RETURN]`.

 ## Testing and Development